-In slander and libel lawsuits, the winner is the party with the most convincing evidence.
+It’s not pretty, but here’s the truth: In slander and libel lawsuits, the winner is the party with the most convincing evidence.
 If defendants can prove their accusations are fair, they’ll walk away unscathed.

 We’ve bookmarked this Schwab gripe site case – because it could get very interesting.

 Gripe Site Case UPDATE: Behunin’s pushing back with an anti-SLAPP motion. http://www.marketwatch.com/story/nicholas-behunin-files-anti-slapp-motion-against-charles-schwab-2014-12-17